 So, you or your partner has been diagnosed with high-risk HPV.

-People with high-risk HPV fear developing HPV-related cancer but often lack preventive guidance.
+People with high-risk HPV (types 16, 18, 31, 33, 42, etc.) fear developing HPV-related cancer but often lack preventive guidance.
 Doctors recommend boosting the immune system through a healthy diet, sufficient sleep, and stress reduction.

 Ongoing HPV Infections

-An infection lasting over two years increases the risk of cancer.
-While most clear HPV naturally within two years, weaker immune systems can lead to persistent infections.
+An HPV infection, detected via cervical or anal pap, lasting over two years increases the risk of cancer.
+While most people clear HPV naturally within two years, weakened immune systems can lead to persistent infections.
 Contributing factors to immune weakness include poor diet, sleep deprivation, stress, or aging.
 About 10% of HPV infections persist beyond two years and are most likely to cause cancer.
+Read more about low vs. high-risk HPV here.

 Current Treatments